thisisyomans/robotirade/README.md

 ## How To Download

 Go to the website to download a playabe version of the game: Coming Soon!
+Both are compressed as zips, so be sure to uncompress them to get the application.

 ## Getting Started (for developers)